Memorable Manitobans: Samuel Jacob Thompson (1845-1909)

-He was elected to the Legislative Assembly for Norfolk in 1886 and re-elected in 1888.
+He was elected to the Legislative Assembly for Norfolk in 1886, re-elected in 1888, but defeated in 1892.
 He later served as provincial veterinarian.
 He left Carberry in 1899 to live in St. James where he farmed, and served as Reeve of Assiniboia for a number of years.
 He was a candidate in the 1908 federal general election but was defeated by W. D. Staples.

 On 14 June 1869, he married Margaret Farewell (1848-?), daughter of Leonard Farewell of Cayuga, Ontario.
 They had seven children: Chester F. Thompson (b 1873), Fannie Bell Thompson (b 1877, wife of E. J. Ransom), Milton A. Thompson (b 1879), Clarence G. Thompson (b 1881), Edward Earl Thompson (b 1883), Margaret May Thompson (b 1888), and Cora Thompson (b 1889).

 A Political Manual of the Province of Manitoba and the North-West Territories by J. P. Robertson, Winnipeg: Call Printing Company, 1887.